A Little Bit About Me

 Sometimes, when I am at the movies or at the grocery store, I run into one of my third grade friends from Mendon Center.
 The response is usually the same: surprise, shock and lots of shyness!
 No one ever expects to see me doing normal people things in normal places.
 Maybe they think I live at school!

 Well . . .
 I do love coming to school each day, but I don’t live here!
 I live in Farmington with my daughter, Jordan, my son, Zachary, and my husband, Mike.
-Jordan is a junior at Penn State University, studying biology.
+Jordan is a senior at Penn State University, studying biology.
 She is intereseted in health care and LOVES to travel!
 Zack graduated from Clarkson University and works in industrial sales.
 He enjoys camping and many different sports, especiallly baseball.
 Mr. Carpin is a physical therapist and an all around great guy.
 I am very proud of all of them!

 Our family loves to travel and to go boating on Canandaigua Lake.
 All four of us are baseball fans, and we enjoy going to Red Wings games and watching the Yankees on television.
 Jordan and I like to play games, write, draw, and do crafts, while Mr. Carpin and Zachary would rather play baseball or watch sports and movies.
 We like watching Jordan and Zack play sports and have spent lots of time in the bleachers cheering them on!
 I am happy to say that we all have a strong sense of adventure—we love to go to new places and trying new things!